rancher/docs/content/rancher/v2.x/en/installation/single-node/_index.md

 {{% /accordion %}}
 {{% accordion id="option-d" label="Option D-Let's Encrypt Certificate" %}}

-For production environments, you also have the options of using [Let's Encrypt](https://letsencrypt.org/) certificates.
+For production environments, you also have the option of using [Let's Encrypt](https://letsencrypt.org/) certificates.
 Let's Encrypt uses an http-01 challenge to verify that you have control over your domain.
 You can confirm that you control the domain by pointing the hostname that you want to use for Rancher access (for example, `rancher.mydomain.com`) to the IP of the machine it is running on.
 You can bind the hostname to the IP address by creating an A record in DNS.

 >**Prerequisites:**
 >